 I really thought I was doing something proactive and smart.
-OK, maybe "slick" is the better word than "smart".
+Okay, maybe "slick" is the better word than "smart."
 I was sitting on the couch click-clacking on my keyboard, talking with one dude on the phone while chatting with another on Instant Messenger.

 So on this birthday, I thought I was making big, slick moves by entertaining the dude who was IM-ing me about attending my local birthday outing upon my return.
 He expressed interest but apparently that was then.

 All I was really doing was repeating a cycle.

 Months later, I cooked a midweek dinner for two.
 After work, I picked up some fresh salmon, fancy sides, and libations for blended drinks.
 I timed the cook time of the fish to coincide with IM guy's arrival so that it would still be flaky and moist.
 Then, I poured myself a daiquiri and waited.

 And texted.
 And waited.
 And texted back and waited some more.

 I was the only one to eat the meal that I prepared.
 IM guy was a no-show with no legitimate excuse for his absence.
 But the more angering part isn't just that he had the nerve to ask me to bring the entire meal to work for his lunch – we worked for the same company – but that this mofo really had no intentions of even showing up despite his text messages expressing otherwise.
 And for the record, I threw that ish in the trash.